mikegrube/frontend/README.md

 The one Reactor is an example of events feeding other events; in this case, Buyers' purchases automatically updating their statuses.

+Run it by 'gradle run'
+You can process some typical commands by running the command "ProcessFile", which runs a set of commands from the text file "commands.txt".